Coupe de la Ligue (men's handball)

-The Coupe de la Ligue is an annual League cup competition for French men's handball professional clubs.
+The Coupe de la Ligue was an annual League cup competition for French men's handball professional clubs.
 Organized by the Ligue Nationale de Handball, it first took place in 2002.
+He was run by the French Handball Federation for the two first years, and in 2004 the Ligue Nationale de Handball took over until it was cancelled in 2022.

 Montpellier Handball is the competition's most successful club as of 2019 with ten titles, followed by Paris Saint-Germain Handball with three.

+In the 2019-2020 the tournament was cancelled at the semifinals, and in the 2020-2021 season, it was cancelled outright.
+It came back for a single season in 2021-2022, but was ultimately scrapped to lighten the schedule in French handball.